Planning together: Highlights from the Summer 2025 Community Planning Academy

 About the Community Planning Academy

-Montgomery Planning’s Community Planning Academy (CPA) is a free, interactive online course designed to empower residents with a deeper understanding of how land use decisions in Montgomery County are made.
-Through eight engaging modules—covering topics like zoning, master plans, development review, and permitting—participants learn how to navigate the planning process and effectively advocate for their communities.
+Montgomery Planning’s Community Planning Academy is a free, interactive online course designed to provide residents with a deeper understanding of how land use decisions in Montgomery County are made.
+Through 10 engaging modules—covering topics like zoning, master plans, development review, and permitting—participants learn how to navigate the planning process and effectively advocate for their communities.

 The Academy was developed in partnership with county agencies including the Department of Permitting Services, Department of Transportation, and the Office of Racial Equity and Social Justice.
 It is part of Montgomery Planning’s commitment to making planning more accessible, inclusive, and transparent.